-The betting order in Texas Hold’em depends on what stage of a hand you’re at.
+The order of play in Texas Hold’em depends on what stage of a hand you’re at.
 The order changes from pre-flop to post-flop and is different in heads-up play as opposed to a hand involving three or more players.

 THREE OR MORE PLAYERS IN HAND - PRE-FLOP

-The order of betting in the first round – i.e. the pre-flop betting round - is different to the order for the subsequent betting rounds.
+The order of play in the first round – i.e. the pre-flop round - is different to the order for the subsequent rounds.
 Pre-flop, it is the player immediately to the left of the big blind who acts first.
 This position is sometimes referred to as being “under the gun”.

-THREE OR MORE PLAYERS IN HAND - SUBSEQUENT BETTING ROUNDS
+THREE OR MORE PLAYERS IN HAND - SUBSEQUENT ROUNDS

 HEADS UP PLAY – PRE-FLOP